 | Total turnkey installed cost | ₹55,000-₹70,000 | 100% |

-Notice that the net metering application fee (₹3,000-₹5,000) is identical whether you install 1 kW or 5 kW — it is a fixed cost that becomes proportionally heavier at smaller system sizes.
+Notice that the net metering application fee (₹3,000-₹5,000) is identical whether you install 1 kW or 5 kW.
+It is a fixed cost that becomes proportionally heavier at smaller system sizes.
 The same applies to inverter setup and commissioning.
 This is why the per-kW economics of a 1 kW system are weaker than larger systems.

 For a full component-by-component guide across all sizes, see our solar panel installation cost in India 2026 deep-dive.